faisaldarbar/faisaldarbar.github.io/content/posts/do-not-return-me-to-my-family.md

 ---

-## 🔷 The Sahaba’s Lives Are Living Tafsir
+## 🔷 The Sahaba’s Lives Are Tafsir

 **1. They asked questions we don’t even think to ask**
 They brought their emotions, doubts, and desires to the Prophet ﷺ.